Matt Barkley: 2011

 Barkley began 2011 by setting the USC single-game record for completions with 34 against Minnesota.
-On October 1, against Arizona, he passed for a USC single-game record for 468 yards.
-On November 4, he passed for a USC single-game record for touchdowns in a game with six, against the Colorado Buffaloes, one of the two additions to the Pac-12 in its inaugural season; the game was the first against Colorado since 2002.
-He had previously tied the single-game touchdown record three times, sharing it with Rodney Peete, Carson Palmer, Matt Leinart and Mark Sanchez.
-On November 26, against the UCLA, he tied the single-game touchdown record again in a 50–0 shutout of the Bruins.
-On national television, Barkley stated the best moment of the UCLA game was his pass to his cousin Robbie Boyer.
+On October 1, against Arizona, he threw for a USC single-game record for 468 yards.
+On November 4, Barkley passed for a USC single-game record for touchdowns in a game with six, against the Colorado Buffaloes, one of the two additions to the Pac-12 in its inaugural season; the game was the first against Colorado since 2002.
+He had previously tied the single-game touchdown record thrice, sharing it with Rodney Peete, Carson Palmer, Matt Leinart, and Mark Sanchez.
+On November 26, against UCLA, Barkley tied the single-game touchdown record again in a 50–0 shutout of the Bruins.
+On national television, he stated the best moment of the UCLA game was his pass to his cousin Robbie Boyer.
 Over the 2011 season, Barkley accumulated 39 touchdowns, an all-time Pac-12 record, and helped end the season with a 10–2 record.
-Barkley had the 6th most votes for the Heisman Trophy.
+Barkley had the sixth most votes for the Heisman Trophy.
 He finished with a 39–7 touchdown-to-interception ratio while completing 69.1% of his passes.
-He won the 2011 CFPA National Performer of the Year Trophy with his record-breaking season.
+Barkley won the 2011 CFPA National Performer of the Year Trophy with his record-breaking season.

-On December 22, 2011, at a press conference convened at Heritage Hall, Barkley announced he would return for his senior year with the USC Trojans rather than entering the 2012 NFL Draft.
+On December 22, 2011, at a press conference convened at Heritage Hall, Barkley announced that he would return for his senior year with the USC Trojans rather than entering the 2012 NFL draft.
 Barkley announced his return to USC in his own unique way by giving Coach Kiffin a homemade ornament for Christmas with a picture of them at the Colorado game, but on the back revealing the text "One more year."
 Barkley has described his decision to stay at University of Southern California in his senior as "unfinished business", as he wanted to be part of a team that would be aiming for the BCS championship after a two-year postseason ban.

 2012

 Going into his senior season, Barkley was widely considered a favorite to win the Heisman Trophy.
 At the beginning of the season, USC was ranked #1 in the preseason poll, but a 21–14 loss to then-#21 Stanford ended USC's potential BCS national championship run.
 USC then went on to lose five games that year, including a late-season loss to rival UCLA for the first time in six years.
-Barkley was knocked out of that game by UCLA's Anthony Barr with a shoulder separating hit, thus ending his regular season abruptly.
-On December 27, 2012, head coach Lane Kiffin announced Barkley wouldn't play in the Sun Bowl because of his shoulder injury, effectively ending his college football career.
+Barkley was knocked out of that game by UCLA's Anthony Barr with a shoulder separating hit, prematurely ending his regular season.
+On December 27, 2012, head coach Lane Kiffin announced Barkley would not play in the Sun Bowl due to the shoulder injury, effectively ending his college football career.